darioncassel/sok-differential-testing/index.md

 ##### 2. Missed Bugs?

-*Vulnerable*
+Since this is a form of dynamic testing without a formal notion of coverage; this method was *vulnerable* to missed bugs.

 ##### 3. Form of Vulnerabilities

-The form of vulnerabilities is *exceptional traces*, errors from the SUT.
+The form of vulnerabilities is *exceptional traces*, errors from the SUT as captured by the instrumentation.

 ##### 4. Threat Assessment

-The threat assessment is done *manually*, though the manual code-based analysis.
+The threat assessment had to be done *manually*, though the manual code-based analysis.
+After the potential vulnerabilities exceptional traces were collected, the authors had to go through the faulting implementation(s) to discover the root cause of the problem.

 *E. Systematic Fuzzing and Testing of TLS Libraries*